Why Screening Tests Are Important

 Preventing the Spread of HIV

 Most newly infected individuals test positive by two months after infection.
 But up to 5% are still negative after six months.
 Safe sex -- abstinence or always using latex barriers such as a condom or a dental dam -- is necessary to avoid getting HIV and other sexually transmitted infections.
-If you have HIV and are pregnant, talk with your doctor about what needs to be done to reduce the risk of HIV infection in your unborn child.
 Drug users should not share needles.

 Eye tests for glaucoma are based on age and personal risk: